Sage Mountain Advisors LLC Sells 194 Shares of Mastercard Incorporated (NYSE:MA)

-Sage Mountain Advisors LLC cut its holdings in Mastercard Incorporated (NYSE:MA – Get Rating) by 16.1% during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 1,014 shares of the credit services provider’s stock after selling 194 shares during the period.
-Sage Mountain Advisors LLC’s holdings in Mastercard were worth $288,000 at the end of the most recent reporting period.
+Sage Mountain Advisors LLC lessened its stake in Mastercard Incorporated (NYSE:MA – Get Rating) by 16.1% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 1,014 shares of the credit services provider’s stock after selling 194 shares during the period.
+Sage Mountain Advisors LLC’s holdings in Mastercard were worth $288,000 at the end of the most recent quarter.

-A number of other large investors have also recently made changes to their positions in MA.
-Bishop Rock Capital L.P. increased its holdings in shares of Mastercard by 32,213.1% in the 2nd quarter.
-Bishop Rock Capital L.P. now owns 4,889,940 shares of the credit services provider’s stock worth $15,500,000 after buying an additional 4,874,807 shares during the last quarter.
-Price T Rowe Associates Inc. MD grew its holdings in Mastercard by 13.0% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 26,909,008 shares of the credit services provider’s stock valued at $8,489,253,000 after purchasing an additional 3,102,135 shares during the last quarter.
-Egerton Capital UK LLP grew its holdings in Mastercard by 181.5% during the 2nd quarter.
-Egerton Capital UK LLP now owns 2,404,051 shares of the credit services provider’s stock valued at $758,430,000 after purchasing an additional 1,550,025 shares during the last quarter.
-Capital International Investors grew its holdings in Mastercard by 9.7% during the 1st quarter.
-Capital International Investors now owns 16,219,816 shares of the credit services provider’s stock valued at $5,796,675,000 after purchasing an additional 1,430,200 shares during the last quarter.
-Finally, Jennison Associates LLC grew its holdings in Mastercard by 18.2% during the 2nd quarter.
-Jennison Associates LLC now owns 7,752,362 shares of the credit services provider’s stock valued at $2,445,715,000 after purchasing an additional 1,193,676 shares during the last quarter.
-74.51% of the stock is currently owned by institutional investors.
+A number of other large investors have also added to or reduced their stakes in MA.
+Bishop Rock Capital L.P. grew its position in Mastercard by 32,213.1% in the 2nd quarter.
+Bishop Rock Capital L.P. now owns 4,889,940 shares of the credit services provider’s stock worth $15,500,000 after purchasing an additional 4,874,807 shares during the period.
+Price T Rowe Associates Inc. MD grew its position in Mastercard by 13.0% in the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 26,909,008 shares of the credit services provider’s stock worth $8,489,253,000 after purchasing an additional 3,102,135 shares during the period.
+Egerton Capital UK LLP grew its position in Mastercard by 181.5% in the 2nd quarter.
+Egerton Capital UK LLP now owns 2,404,051 shares of the credit services provider’s stock worth $758,430,000 after purchasing an additional 1,550,025 shares during the period.
+Capital International Investors grew its position in Mastercard by 9.7% in the 1st quarter.
+Capital International Investors now owns 16,219,816 shares of the credit services provider’s stock worth $5,796,675,000 after purchasing an additional 1,430,200 shares during the period.
+Finally, Jennison Associates LLC boosted its stake in shares of Mastercard by 18.2% during the 2nd quarter.
+Jennison Associates LLC now owns 7,752,362 shares of the credit services provider’s stock worth $2,445,715,000 after acquiring an additional 1,193,676 shares during the last quarter.
+Institutional investors own 74.51% of the company’s stock.

-Several equities analysts recently commented on MA shares.
-Robert W. Baird cut their price target on shares of Mastercard from $416.00 to $370.00 in a report on Tuesday, October 11th.
-Keefe, Bruyette & Woods cut their price target on shares of Mastercard from $445.00 to $388.00 in a report on Monday, October 10th.
-Raymond James lowered their price objective on shares of Mastercard from $417.00 to $406.00 and set an “outperform” rating for the company in a research report on Tuesday, October 18th.
-StockNews.com initiated coverage on shares of Mastercard in a research report on Wednesday, October 12th.
-They issued a “hold” rating for the company.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Mastercard from $440.00 to $375.00 and set a “buy” rating for the company in a research report on Thursday, October 13th.
-One research analyst has rated the stock with a sell rating, three have given a hold rating and sixteen have issued a buy rating to the company.
-Based on data from MarketBeat, Mastercard has a consensus rating of “Moderate Buy” and an average price target of $400.23.
+Several brokerages have recently weighed in on MA.
+Truist Financial dropped their price target on shares of Mastercard from $440.00 to $400.00 and set a “buy” rating on the stock in a research note on Thursday, October 13th.
+Raymond James dropped their price target on shares of Mastercard from $417.00 to $406.00 and set an “outperform” rating on the stock in a research note on Tuesday, October 18th.
+Barclays lowered their target price on shares of Mastercard from $430.00 to $428.00 and set an “overweight” rating on the stock in a research note on Monday, October 31st.
+Morgan Stanley lowered their target price on shares of Mastercard from $441.00 to $437.00 and set an “overweight” rating on the stock in a research note on Friday, October 28th.
+Finally, Keefe, Bruyette & Woods reduced their price target on shares of Mastercard from $445.00 to $388.00 in a report on Monday, October 10th.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and sixteen have issued a buy rating to the company.
+According to data from MarketBeat, Mastercard has an average rating of “Moderate Buy” and an average price target of $400.23.

 Mastercard Stock Up 0.3 %